Fitting Reinforcement Learning Model to Behavioral Data under Bandits: Solution method

-There are several properties by solving the relaxed problem (\ref{prob:rl_fit_cvx}) as a convex surrogate to the RL model fitting problem (\ref{prob:rl_fit_F}) (or equivalently to (\ref{prob:rl_fit})).
-Let $\alpha^{(i)}$ and $\beta^{(i)}$, $i = 1, \ldots, k$, be in the feasible set of (\ref{prob:rl_fit_F}), since (\ref{prob:rl_fit_cvx}) is a relaxation of (\ref{prob:rl_fit_F}), then there must exist feasible points $G^{(i)}$ for all $i = 1, \ldots, k$ to (\ref{prob:rl_fit_cvx}), such that $G^{(i)} = F(\alpha^{(i)}, \beta^{(i)})$.
+Solving the relaxed problem (\ref{prob:rl_fit_cvx}) as a convex surrogate to the RL model fitting problem (\ref{prob:rl_fit_F}) (or equivalently to (\ref{prob:rl_fit})) has several useful properties.
+Let $\alpha^{(i)}$ and $\beta^{(i)}$, $i = 1, \ldots, k$, be in the feasible set of (\ref{prob:rl_fit_F}).
+Since (\ref{prob:rl_fit_cvx}) is a relaxation of (\ref{prob:rl_fit_F}), then there must exist feasible point $G^{(i)}$, $i = 1, \ldots, k$, to the problem (\ref{prob:rl_fit_cvx}), such that $G^{(i)} = F(\alpha^{(i)}, \beta^{(i)})$.
 Hence, the optimal value of the relaxed problem (\ref{prob:rl_fit_cvx}) gives a lower bound on the optimal value of the RL model fitting problem (\ref{prob:rl_fit_F}).
-In particular, suppose the problem (\ref{prob:rl_fit_cvx}) achieves optimal at $G^{(i)\star}$, $i = 1, \ldots, k$, if there exist $\eta^{(i)} \in \reals^m$, such that $0 \preceq \eta^{(i)} \preceq 1$ and $g^{(i)\star}_{j+1} = \diag(\eta^{(i)}) g^{(i)\star}_{j}$ (where $g^{(i)\star}_{j}$ denotes the $j$th column of $G^{(i)\star}$), for all $i = 1, \ldots, k$, $j = 1, \ldots, n - 1$, \ie, the constraints (\ref{eq:ncvx_constrs}) are satisfied, then such a lower bound to (\ref{prob:rl_fit_F}) obtained from solving (\ref{prob:rl_fit_cvx}) is tight.
-In general, of course, this does not happen --- at least some rows of $G^{(i)\star}$ do not decrease geometrically, and in these cases, we could not say much regarding the tightness of such a lower bound since it is then dependent on the problem data (at least partially).
+In particular, suppose the problem (\ref{prob:rl_fit_cvx}) attains its optimum at $G^{(i)\star}$, $i = 1, \ldots, k$.
+If there exist $\eta^{(i)} \in \reals^m$ such that $0 \preceq \eta^{(i)} \preceq 1$ and $g^{(i)\star}_{j+1} = \diag(\eta^{(i)}) g^{(i)\star}_{j}$ (where $g^{(i)\star}_{j}$ denotes the $j$th column of $G^{(i)\star}$) for all $i = 1, \ldots, k$ and $j = 1, \ldots, n - 1$, \ie, the constraints (\ref{eq:ncvx_constrs}) are satisfied, then such a lower bound to (\ref{prob:rl_fit_F}) obtained from solving (\ref{prob:rl_fit_cvx}) is tight.
+In general, of course, this does not happen --- at least some rows of $G^{(i)\star}$ do not decrease geometrically.
+For these cases, we could not say much regarding the tightness of such a lower bound since it is then dependent on the problem data (at least partially).
 Nevertheless, numerical examples show that fitting an RL model via (\ref{prob:rl_fit_cvx}) has very similar performance to via (\ref{prob:rl_fit_F}), but has the advantage of tractability.
 This can be partially explained as follows.
-When the RL model fitting problem is `hard', for example, when the subject's behavior is quite stochastic, \ie, the noise levels in the data are high, no fitting method (and, in particular, neither (\ref{prob:rl_fit_F}) nor (\ref{prob:rl_fit_cvx})) can do a good job at recovering the targeted variables.
-When the estimation problem is `easy', for example, when the subject's behavior is close to deterministic, \ie, the noise levels are low, even simple estimation methods (including via (\ref{prob:rl_fit_cvx})) can do a good job at estimating the (sub)value functions and the RL model parameters.
-So it is only problems in between `hard' and `easy' where we could possibly see a significant difference in fitting performance between (\ref{prob:rl_fit_F}) and (\ref{prob:rl_fit_cvx}), whereas in this region, we observe from numerical experiments that they achieve very similar performance.
+When the RL model fitting problem is `hard', for example, when the subject's behavior is quite stochastic so the noise levels in the data are high, no fitting method (and, in particular, neither (\ref{prob:rl_fit_F}) nor (\ref{prob:rl_fit_cvx})) can do a good job at recovering the targeted variables.
+When the estimation problem is `easy', for example, when the subject's behavior is close to deterministic so the noise levels are low, even simple estimation methods (including via (\ref{prob:rl_fit_cvx})) can do a good job at estimating the (sub)value functions and the RL model parameters.
+Therefore it is only problems in between `hard' and `easy' where we could possibly see a significant difference in fitting performance between (\ref{prob:rl_fit_F}) and (\ref{prob:rl_fit_cvx}).
+In this region, however, we observe from numerical experiments that they achieve very similar performance.